Table of Contents

 Gradescope integrations with Learning Management Systems (LMSs), such as Moodle, are available with an institutional Gradescope license.
 When you access Gradescope through Moodle, you and your students won't need to create or use a separate Gradescope password, because you will be authenticated via your Moodle credentials.

-If you'd like to access your Gradescope account on the Gradescope website, you and students can go to gradescope.com and log in with your school credentials if your institution has that option.
+If you'd like to access your Gradescope account on the Gradescope website, you and students can go to the site and log in with your school credentials if your institution has that option.
 If you don't have that option, you can access the Gradescope website by clicking Sign Up on the Gradescope homepage and entering the email address associated with your Moodle account, or by logging in to your existing Gradescope account via the Log In button.
 Regardless of whether you access Gradescope on the website or via Moodle, you will be taken to the same Gradescope account, as long as the email address linked to the account is the same.
 If you or your students do end up with multiple accounts under multiple emails, you or they can merge accounts.

 Once you decide how you want to access Gradescope, below is the general process you should follow to be able to use Gradescope with Moodle.
 In this guide, you'll find specific details for completing each of these steps and links to other pertinent Gradescope Help Center articles.
 Also, if you plan to access your Gradescope account starting on the Gradescope website rather than Moodle, look for the Alternate method notes on this page to help you with certain tasks.